MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/how-to-identify-slow-queries.md

 ### Scenario - Identify slow running query

-With troubleshooting guides and auto_explain extension in place we will explain the scenario with the help of an example.
+With troubleshooting guides and auto_explain extension in place we explain the scenario with the help of an example.

 We have a scenario where CPU utilization is spiked to 90% and would like to know the root cause of the spike.
 To debug the scenario, follow the steps mentioned below.

-1. As soon as you are alerted by a CPU scenario it is advised to go to the troubleshooting guides available under the Help tab on the overview blade of the Flexible server portal.
+1. As soon as you're alerted by a CPU scenario, it's advised to go to the troubleshooting guides available under the Help tab on the overview blade of the Flexible server portal.

       :::image type="content" source="./media/how-to-identify-slow-queries/troubleshooting-guides-blade.png" alt-text="Screenshot of troubleshooting guides menu.":::